breatheco-de/content/src/content/lesson/mastering-css-selectors.md

 ```html
 div[id*='section'] {color: red;}
 ```
-The following code targets any div with the word “section” in the title.
-It can be “section3” or “section-Four” – it doesn’t matter.
+The following code targets any div with the word "section" in the title.
+It can be "section3" or "section-Four" – it doesn’t matter.
 As long as it contains the indicated string, the subsequent styles will apply.

+<iframe width="100%" height="300" src="//jsfiddle.net/BreatheCode/uzw8jqc5/1/embedded/html,css,result/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>

 # **Pseudo Class Selectors**
 ***